academe/omnipay-helcim/README.md

 Notes:

 1. Lists of transactions can be fetched, but it returns an array of XML objects at present.
    That is not going to be as useful as it could be.
 Maybe we need a transaction object.
+2. It is not clear whether address verification can be run by itself, or whether it runs as an added (optional) benefit to the authorize and purchase actions.